-2dly, Be warning others of the vanity of the world, and of all its wealth and pleafures: tell them that they may fee by your cafe, that these things which people are bewitched with in the day of their health, can fignify nothing to a fick or dying man; they cannot ease us in our pains, they can afford no peace to a troubled foul, they cannot lengthen our lives one hour, and far less can they save from the wrath of an angry God.
-"Oh, may you fay, what a miserable case had I been in at this time, if I had had no better portion than this world, and nothing elfe to look to but its riches and pleafures!
-Wherefore, firs, fet not your hearts upon it, but forfake it before you be forfaken by it, and make choice of that which will be supporting to you in the evil day."
-STATE OF THE PARTY 3dly, Be warning them of the evil of fin, and what mifchief and deceitfulnefs you have found it.
-Tell them, that though the devil and the field would tempt you to look on fin as a harmlefs thing, yet the pleafure will foon be gone, and a fharp fiting will be left behind.
-Sin will appear no light matter.

-would tempt you to look on fin as a harmlefs thing, yet the pleafure will foon be gone, and a fharp fling will be left behind.
-Sin will appear no light matter, when the foul is going hence into the awful prefence of a holy God.
-You would give a thousand worlds then for Christ, and the blood of atonement to anfwer for your fins.

-41bly, Tell them of the great difference betwire the godly and the wicked man's choice.
-The godly man chufeth the better part that cannot be taken from him; he lays up his treafure in heaven where none can reach it, fo that it yields him rich fupplies when ficknefs and death comes upon him.
-But O how foolith is the wicked man's choice, that for a noment's flefully pleafure, doth lofe his immortal foul and everlafting happinefs?
-Warn them to mind the one thing needful in time, and not to pamper their bodies for the worms, but to fet themfelves perfently to clofe in with the offers of Chrift, and make fure an intereft in his righteoufnefs to cover them in the evil day.
+2dly, Be warning others of the vanity of the world, and of all its wealth and pleafures.
+Tell them that they may fee by your cafe, that thefe things, which people are bewitched with in the day of their health, can fignify nothing to a fick or dying man; they cannot eafe us in our pains, they can afford no peace to a troubled foul, they cannot lengthen our lives one hour, and far lefs can they fave from the wrath of an angry God.
+"Oh," may you fay, "what "a miferable cafe had I been in at this time, if I "had had no better portion than this world, and "nothing elfe to look to but its riches and plea-"fures!
+Wherefore, Sits, fet not your hearts up on it, but for fake it be for eyon be for faken by it, "and make choice of that which will be supporting to you in the evil day."
+3db, Be warning them of the evil of fin, and what mifchief and deceitfulnes you have found in it.
+Tell them, that though the devil and the flesh would tempt you to look on fin as a harmless thing, yet the pleafure will foon be gone, and a fharp fling will be left behind.
+Sin will appear no light matter, when the foul is going hence into the awful presence of a holy God.
+You would give a thousand worlds then for Christ, and the blood of atonement to answer for your fins.
+4thly, Tell them of the great difference betwixt the godly and the wicked man's choice.
+The godly man chufeth the better part that cannot be taken from him; he lays up his treafure in heaven where none can reach it, to that it yields him rich fupplies when fickness and death come upon him.
+But O how foolish is the wicked man's choice, that for a moment's fleshly pleasure, doth lose his immortal foul, and everlasting happiness!
+Warn them to mind the one thing needful in time, and not to pamper their bodies for the worms, but to fet themselves presently to close with the offers of Christ, and make fure an interest in his righteousness to cover them in the evil day.